HelpBot Assistant

 Placement options

-The .NET MAUI Tab View provides three options for determining how the selection indicator aligns relative to the tab header item.
-These options are top, bottom, and fill.
+The .NET MAUI Tab View provides five options for determining how the selection indicator aligns relative to the tab header item.
+These options are top, bottom, left, right and fill.
 This can be configured by setting the IndicatorPlacement property of SfTabView.

 Top